flexelem/flexelem.github.io/_posts/2014-06-28-merge-sort.md

   - sorting
 comments: true
 ---
 Merge sort is another comparison based sort algorithm.
-It closely follows *divide-and-conquer* paradigm, and provides \(O(n&#8203;lgn)\) run time complexity in worst and average cases, however, \(O(n)\) in space complexity.
+It closely follows *divide-and-conquer* paradigm, and provides \\( O(n&#8203;lgn) \\) run time complexity in worst and average cases, however, \\( O(n) \\) in space complexity.
 Merge sort can be used for sorting huge data sets that can not fit into memory.
 It is also a stable sort which preserves the order of equal elements.

 <!--more-->

-<h3> Algorithm </h3>
+<h2> Algorithm </h2>

 Merge sort follows a divide-and-conquer algorithm by the following steps;